Texas State Bobcats football: Conference championships

-Division I-A/FBS Bowl Game results
+Postseason results

+Bowl games

+Texas State has participated in two bowl games, and has a record of 2–0.

-The Bobcats have been bowl eligible twice since moving up to Division I-FBS.
+Prior to 2023, they were bowl eligible twice since moving up to Division I-FBS.
 In 2013, Texas State went 6–6 in the first year the Bobcats were eligible to win a conference title or attend a bowl game after their 2-year FCS to FBS transition.
 In 2014, Texas State finished the season 7–5, 5–3 in Sun Belt play to finish in a three way tie for fourth place.
 Although eligible, they were not selected to participate in a bowl game; the Bobcats were the only eligible 7–5 FBS team not to receive a bowl bid.

-They are one of only three FBS programs to have never competed in a bowl game.
+In November 2023, the Bobcats became bowl eligible after winning 45–24 against Georgia Southern.
+In December, it was announced that the team would play its first-ever bowl game against the Rice University Owls at Gerald J. Ford Stadium on December 26.

-Division I-AA/FCS Playoffs results
+NCAA Division I-AA/FCS playoffs

-The Bobcats have appeared in the I-AA/FCS playoffs two times with an overall record of 2–2.
+The Bobcats have appeared in the NCAA Division I Football Championship playoff two times with an overall record of 2–2.

-Division II Playoffs results
+NCAA Division II playoffs

-The Bobcats have appeared in the Division II playoffs three times with an overall record of 6–1.
-They are two time National Champions (1981, 1982).
+The Bobcats have appeared in the NCAA Division II football championship playoffs three times with an overall record of 6–1.
+They are were national champions in 1981 and 1982.